Jamie Bowden

 Travel has been my passion since my first independent trip 50 years ago this year as an 18 year old Inter Railing round Europe.

 Since then, I've been very privileged to have visited over 140 countries including every one in Europe, and all but one US States, (Alaska since you ask!).
-Every county in the UK & Ireland and also the opportunity to live and work in over ten countries for my work managing airport operations for British Airways and presenting travel programmes for the BBC.
+Every county in the UK & Ireland and also the opportunity to live and work in over twenty countries for my work managing airport operations for British Airways and presenting travel programmes for the BBC.

 Travel has changed dramatically over those 50 years and the internet and 'no frills' flying has introduced foreign travel to millions of people who otherwise would have stayed at home.
 Has the experience actually broadened most peoples horizons?
 Do we now understand the cultures of the world better than before?
 Its debatable.
 Many beautiful locations and cities across the world now struggle to cope with the staggering numbers of visitors - a problem known as 'overtourism'. ' As media spokesman for British Airways and presenter and commentator of travel programmes on tv and radio, perhaps I should take some of the blame for encouraging more travel, but even now with a bit more research and planning its still easy to get a taste of a country or city without going to the places everyone else goes to.
 Every country has more than one city - the alternatives to the capitals are in my experience much nicer to visit and consequently much more authentic.